RakaDoank/uws-react-native/CONTRIBUTING.md

 #### Development for iOS & macOS
 These are required for iOS and macOS development
-> You can skip this if you are using macOS machine but it is only for Android development
+> You can skip this if you are using macOS machine but it is only for Android app development

 - [Xcode](https://developer.apple.com/xcode) latest version
 - [Ruby](https://www.ruby-lang.org/en/) >= 3.x.
 Install it through [Mise](https://mise.jdx.dev). **We recommend not to use** the macOS system provided Ruby
 - [Cocoapods](https://cocoapods.org/).
 Beforehand, please make sure that you are using Ruby version 3.x that you have installed through Mise.
 After that, run `gem install cocoapods`.
 For ensuring Cocoapods has installed, run `pod --version`

 #### Development for Android
+> You can skip this if you are using macOS machine but it is only for iOS & macOS app development

 You need to install Azul Zulu JDK in your macOS machine
 1. Install [Azul Zulu JDK](https://www.azul.com) version 17.x with [Homebrew](https://brew.sh/)
    ```